oracle-livelabs/analytics-ai/generative-ai-agent-oda/terraform/terraform.md

     * Some resources have direct link to their details

 <!-- TODO create new task outlining where automation stops and where you need to start doing manual steps again-->

+## Task 9: Complete non-automated sections of the lab

+This Terraform stack currently does not automate all steps necessary to deploy this solution.
+If you chose to deploy the IAM resources along with an ODA instance, you can start with:

+* Lab 3: Setup OCI Digital Assistant (ODA), Task 3: Create REST Services for the OCI Generative AI Agent

+You will also need to complete all of Lab 4: Setup OCI Visual Builder (VB)

 ## Acknowledgements